 - State demographic data that demonstrate the need for early childhood education quality improvement, e.g., the number of licensing violations and complaints, average wages of providers, access to benefits, number of accredited programs.

 - Data on the workforce, e.g., the number of providers by level of education linked with research on child outcomes influenced by provider qualifications.

 - Research on the economic benefits of and return on investment in quality early childhood education.

 - A comparison of how the state’s licensing requirements compare to other states’ requirements to demonstrate areas that need enhancement, e.g., staff-child ratios, parent involvement, curriculum, administrative policies.

-- Research briefs about trends in child care center, family child care home, and group child care home licensing regulations and policies for 2014.
-Information products about licensing requirements by the National Center on Early Childhood Quality Assurance are available on the Protecting Children’s Health and Safety web page.
+- Research briefs about trends in child care center, family child care home, and group child care home licensing requirements for 2020.
+Information products about licensing requirements by the National Center on Early Childhood Quality Assurance are available on the Child Care Licensing Tools and Resources web page.

 - A national perspective on how states are using QRIS as a vehicle to improve quality, e.g., research on the impact on quality, testimonials from other state leaders.

 - Communications Strategies for Expanding QRIS: A Primer for Reaching Policy Audiences, from the BUILD Initiative and Child Trends (2017), provides step-by-step guidance on developing a communications strategy for policymakers.

 Evaluation data are also important when expanding a QRIS or increasing available financial incentives and supports.
 If a state has not invested in an evaluation of the program or collected data on its impact, it may be necessary to explain why that information is unavailable, e.g., the cost of research and the lack of resources.
 Additional information is available in the Data Collection and Evaluation section.